 In the 100-plus years since, the hospital has grown and developed thanks to the support of individuals, businesses, and community groups.
 The additions of the Lamprey, Stevens, Hamblet, and Russell buildings between 1940 and 1972, along with many internal renovations in the next three decades, have facilitated new technology and functional capacity, allowing the hospital to continue to offer high quality care to the region.

 Lawrence General established formal clinical affiliations with Beth Israel Deaconess Medical Center and Tufts Children's Hospital to usher in the next wave of advances and improvements, and to better serve our region.
-And in the past ten years, improvements at Lawrence General include a 41-bay Emergency Center, an Imaging Center, a top-rated Cardiac Catheterization Lab, a new four-suite Sleep Center, and an expanded and fully-renovated Pediatric Center in partnership with Tufts Children's Hospital.
+And in the past ten years, improvements at Lawrence General include a 41-bay Emergency Center, an Imaging Center, a top-rated Cardiac Catheterization Lab, a four-suite Sleep Center, and an expanded and fully-renovated Pediatric Center in partnership with Tufts Children's Hospital.

 The hospital opened its state-of-the-art Santagati Center for surgery, the most modern surgery center in the region.
-In addition, the hospital has expanded service beyond the main campus, establishing outpatient services at 25 Marston Street in Lawrence, 70,000 square feet of outpatient medical service space in the Andover Medical Center on Route 133 in Andover, and imaging and laboratory services at Methuen Family Health Center in Methuen.
+In addition, the hospital has expanded service beyond the main campus, establishing outpatient services at 25 Marston St. in Lawrence, 70,000 square feet of outpatient medical service space in the Andover Medical Center on Route 133 in Andover, and imaging and laboratory services at Methuen Family Health Center in Methuen.
 In a unique partnership with the Merrimack Valley YMCA, the hospital has also established primary care and rehabilitation services onsite at the Andover-North Andover YMCA.